 The first way you can help combat stress on your wedding day is with the help of a little alcohol.
 There are reasons why alcohol is a great way to reduce stress and reasons why maybe you should try weed instead:

-Of course, it’s not the best idea to turn to alcohol every time you’re nervous (you don’t want to make it a habit), but your wedding day could be an exception.
+Of course, it’s not the best idea to turn to alcohol every time you’re nervous (you don’t want to make it a habit), but your wedding day could be an exception to enjoy a buzz.

 Alcohol is a depressant so it can help you calm down while also cheering up your mood.